kaliska5/ProbookFanControl/README.md

 # ProbookFanControl
-Program for Linux to Control FAN in Probook4540s.
+Program for Linux to Control Fan speed in Hp Probook4540s.